sowaib23/Smart-Classroom-And-Student-Management/README.md

 # Smart Classroom And Student Management
-This  project is under development
+This  project is under development, please stay with me.